Skip to main content

 Generate DID keys

-Before we proceed, it's important to note that this example assumes the usage of the @kiltprotocol/sdk-js library along with the @polkadot/util-crypto library for cryptographic operations.
-Additionally, we want to emphasize the significance of securely storing keys and the mnemonic seed phrase.
+Additionally, it's important to securely store keys and the mnemonic seed phrase.
 For production use, ensure that private keys are encrypted and stored safely, while also creating a backup of the mnemonic seed phrase.

-In the example provided, we derive different types of keys from a single account using derivation paths.
-This approach allows us to generate various key pairs for authentication, key agreement, assertion methods, and capability delegation from one mnemonic seed phrase.
 Using derivation paths simplifies key management, ensuring that a single mnemonic seed serves as the basis for multiple keys associated with a DID.
 This method improves efficiency while maintaining security.
 However, it's essential to handle and store private keys securely to prevent unauthorized access and ensure the overall integrity and privacy of the decentralized identity system.

 Below is an example code snippet illustrating the key pair generation for a KILT DID: